Gr33nMax/virtual_galery_with_webcam/README.md

 # Other features
 In this project the frames are saved in the current directory, from where the main.py script is run.

-Furhter, recorded video in .avi format is saved to the current directory.
+Further, recorded video in .avi format is saved to the current directory.

 # Requirements
 You must have: